JOHN D. WONG 王迪安

 The University of Hong Kong

 John D. Wong’s research focuses on the flow of people, goods, capital and ideas.
-With a particular interest in Hong Kong and the Pearl River Delta/Greater Bay Area, he explores how such flows connected the region to the Chinese political center in the north as well as their maritime partners in the South China Sea and beyond.
+With a particular interest in Hong Kong and the Pearl River Delta/Greater Bay Area, he explores how such flows connected the region to the Chinese political center in the north as well as to maritime partners in the South China Sea and beyond.

-Studying the China trade in the context of early-nineteenth-century global exchange, his first monograph, Global Trade in the Nineteenth Century: The House of Houqua and the Canton System (Cambridge University Press, 2016), demonstrates how China trade partners sustained their economic exchange on a global scale long before Western imperialism ushered in the era of globalization in a Eurocentric modern world.
-In his forthcoming book, Hong Kong Takes Flight (Harvard, 2022), John explores the development of commercial aviation in Hong Kong as the city developed into a powerful economy after WWII.
+Studying the early-nineteenth-century China trade in the context of transnational exchange, his first monograph—Global Trade in the Nineteenth Century: The House of Houqua and the Canton System (Cambridge University Press, 2016)—demonstrates how China trade partners sustained their economic exchange on a global scale long before Western imperialism ushered in the era of globalization in a Eurocentric modern world.
+In the newly published Hong Kong Takes Flight: Commercial Aviation and the Making of a Global Hub (Harvard, 2022; Chinese edition, HKU Press, 2023), John explores the development of commercial aviation in Hong Kong as the city grew into a powerful economy after WWII.
 By not accepting Hong Kong’s development into a regional and global hub as preordained, this study aims to describe globalization and global networks in the making.

 John received his BA (Hons) in Economics from the University of Chicago, MBA from Stanford University, and PhD in History from Harvard University.
 He worked for a number of years in finance and holds the designation of Chartered Financial Analyst (CFA).